Turfco

 Gradually lowering the height of your lawn with a few low mows will reduce the layer of thatch in your lawn.
 The end of spring is an excellent time to do this because the lawn will have time to recover with its quick growth rate.
 Avoid doing this in the winter since you will be causing significant damage to your lawn.
 Your lawn won’t be able to keep up with recovery and appropriately heel in winter.

 If you have a Buffalo lawn you usually need to dethatch yearly.
 You can either use a dethatching machine or a lawn mower to bring it back to soil level, just be careful not to go too far down as you may lose your lawn.
-As Buffalo lawns only grow through above ground runners, this turf variety will not have the rhizomes (underground runners) to assist it through recovery.
+As Buffalo lawns only grow through above-ground runners, this turf variety will not have the rhizomes (underground runners) to assist it through recovery.
 There should still be runners along the ground after dethatching a Buffalo lawn.
-After removing all the thatch, use a slow release fertiliser to encouraged it to thicken up again.
+After removing all the thatch, use a slow-release fertiliser to encourage it to thicken up again.

 Using a dethatching rake to dethatch your lawn

-Dethatching using a dethatching rake is one of the easiest and less invasive ways to remove some of this built up thatch.
-As you are raking the tines dig in and will be pulling the thatch and dead matter out from within the grass.
+Dethatching using a dethatching rake is one of the easiest and least invasive ways to remove some of this built-up thatch.
+As you are raking the tines dig in and pull the thatch and dead matter out from within the grass.
 If you have a substantial thatch build up however you may need to look at a more disruptive method.

 Specialised dethatching machine (vertical cutter, verticutter, or power rake) to dethatch your lawn